smollweide/contribute-buddy/docs/code-guidelines.md

 ## Unit Tests
 We using [jest](https://github.com/facebook/jest) for unit testing and the coverage should be higher than 90%.
 The coverage will be reported and checked before commit.

-## Commit style
-We using [commitizen](https://github.com/commitizen/cz-cli) for commit styles.
-Please run `npm run commit` to commit your changes.
-Also the commit messages are used to build a clean and helpful changelog.
-Because of this please use well written commit messages.